 Nowadays however, to assist this old wooden Plane mount the dapple-grey mare betimes, an up-turned bucket must suffice.

-Traditionally, stableyards, inns and other busy hubs were equipped with substantial mounting steps (fig. 3), which enabled corpulent gentlemen to mount their horses with relative ease.
+Traditionally, stableyards, inns and other busy hubs were equipped with substantial mounting steps (figure 3), which enabled corpulent gentlemen to mount their horses with relative ease.

 Mounting steps were not always to hand, so eighteenth-century gentlemen would often call “leg up!” – indicating to a nearby groom or rustic that he was ready for them to clasp their hands beneath his proffered riding boot and heave him up into the saddle.
 However, it would have been unthinkable for a lady to be manhandled by a groom in the same undignified manner with the abiding possibility of his head and shoulders disappearing beneath the voluminous skirts of her riding habit.

-At any rate, it was improper for a lady to throw her leg over a horse’s back and ride astride it (fig. 4), instead, demure ladies rode sidesaddles to protect their virtue (figs. 5 & 6).
+At any rate, it was improper for a lady to throw her leg over a horse’s back and ride astride it, en cavalier (figure 4), instead, demure ladies rode sidesaddles to protect their virtue (figures 5 & 6).

 Exertion of any sort was deemed unladylike, so other means of mounting ladies in a courtly manner was preferable.

 In 1739 a London gunsmith, Henry Marsh patented a portable spring-loaded contrivance for elevating ladies into their sidesaddles.
-The device met universal approval and was produced by such makers as Bainbridge, Gillows and Fowler (figs. 7, 8 & 9).
+The device met universal approval and was produced by such makers as Bainbridge, Gillow and Fowler (figures 7, 8 & 9).

 Predictably, things didn’t always go so swimmingly.